Points and Per Se: Perks of the management consulting lifestyle

 Disclaimer: The MC Team is passionate about travel, and writes about stuff we think you’ll like.
 Management Consulted may receive a commission from The Points Guy Affiliate Network.

 Models and bottles.
 You’ve probably heard this phrase used to describe the investment banking lifestyle.
 But let’s be honest – most bankers can’t date models.
 And most bankers rarely buy bottles, unless out with coworkers and the MD’s paying.

+But what about the consulting lifestyle?
 Introducing “Points and Per Se” – perks of the consulting lifestyle.
-For those who don’t know, Per Se is an upscale Manhattan restaurant.
+For those who don’t know, Per Se is an upscale Manhattan restaurant (highly recommended!).

 In this article, we’ll discuss these perks and what they mean for you.
 The focus here is not the “serious” benefits of consulting (eg, training, mentorship) but the “fun” benefits.

 1. Expense accounts

 These come standard with most corporate jobs.
 But the generosity and extent of consultants’ expense accounts is worth discussing.